rouge-ruby/rouge/README.md

       css_class: 'highlight'  #  Apply a class to the syntax-highlighted output.
                               #  Set to false to not apply any css class
       line_numbers: false     #  Generate line numbers.
+      start_line: 1           #  Index to start line numbers.
       inline_theme: nil       #  A Rouge::CSSTheme used to highlight the output with inline styles
                               #  instead of classes.
 Allows string inputs (separate mode with a dot):
                               #  %w[colorful github monokai monokai.sublime thankful_eyes base16
                               #     base16.dark base16.light base16.solarized base16.monokai]
-      wrap: true              #  Wrap the highlighted content in a container
+      wrap: true              #  Wrap the highlighted content in a container.
-                              #  Defaults to <pre> or <div> if :line_numbers are enabled
+                              #  Defaults to <pre><code>, or <div> if line numbers are enabled.
-                              #  Use :pre_code for redcarpet style format, or false for no container

 Lexer options: